Deshawn Stephens: 2021–22 season

 On June 11, 2021, he has signed with Igokea of the Bosnian League.

 2022–23 season

 On November 11, 2022, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

+2023–24 season

+On July 22, 2023, Stephens signed with Greek club Promitheas Patras.

+2024–2025

+On August 12, 2024, Stephens signed with Romanian club U-BT Cluj-Napoca.

+2025–present

+On June 26, 2025, he signed with Treviso Basket of the Lega Basket Serie A (LBA).

 The Basketball Tournament

 In the summers of 2015 and 2017, Stephens played in The Basketball Tournament on ESPN for Team Challenge ALS.
 He competed for the $2 million prize in 2017, and for Team Challenge ALS, he averaged 5.6 points per game.
-Stephens helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86-83.
+Stephens helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86–83.

 In TBT 2018, Stephens averaged 8.5 points per game, 5.5 rebounds per game and shot 91 percent from the free-throw line for Team Challenge ALS.
 They reached the West Regional Championship Game before losing to eventual tournament runner-up Eberlein Drive.